hbina/hbina.github.io/content/post/programming_with_context.md

 %d => 4202500
 ```

-Only the first 2 makes sense...but the 3rd one?
+The third usage of `printf` is most definitely wrong and meaningless.
-Not so much --- but fortunately clang does warn us about this.
+Fortunately `clang` does warn us about this.
 Regardless, it still pains me that a computer is allowing me to make such mistakes.
+The compiler is telling me "This is literally nonsense, it will not do what you think it does" and yet it still happily compiles it for me.
+Why?
+`printf` is mostly stateless, so it's "not hard" to get it right by looking at individual uses.
-These examples are just for illustrative purpose, but imagine dealing with `C`'s [tagged union](https://en.cppreference.com/w/c/language/union).
+However, imagine dealing with `C`'s [tagged union](https://en.cppreference.com/w/c/language/union).

 I think dynamic languages is the perfect tool for writing small scripts.
 However, the moment you want the program to span for more than 2 files or when you want to refactor/enhance the functionality; you will start having issues or implicit conversions?